Views: 1

 where anyone could utter a word of this annihilation and permanence.

-Just as He His remoteness is far from vision,
+Just as He in His remoteness is far from vision,

 the explanation of this remoteness is far from comment or notion.